willfaught/willfaught.github.io/content/blog/2013-09-03-virtualbox.md

 title: VirtualBox
 ---

-I’m glad to see a viable open source virtual machine.
+I'm glad to see a viable open source virtual machine.